Enter 'The Cave'!

 I had a terrible time at school so I was thrilled to finally find my oddball tribe.
 I joined a few bands, bought a coat like Pennie Lane from Almost Famous and bluffed my way through the two years.
 Given that it was a music course we only really had to perform at the end of each year, which suited me down to the ground.
 I loved the camaraderie of being in a band and hanging out practicing, but I would have been happy to keep doing that forever and never play any actual gigs.

 After college I decided to try writing more of my own material with a view to doing a few open mics.
 At this point my stage fright was unbearable so I sought the services of a hypnotherapist who would record our sessions on cassette, and I would listen in between sessions.
 I managed one open mic which was well received.
 I was cured!
 I optimistically agreed to return a few weeks later, however this time I flopped.
 With my ego badly bruised I vowed never to perform again, and so began my self inflicted exile which would last for over a decade.

 My saving grace was learning music technology basics in Ballyfermot.
 A friend gave me some recording software and I acquired a simple pre-amp and mic set up.
 To this day I’m still using the same computer programme.
 I made the decision to carry on making music and harness social media to try and reach people.
 I turned to music videos and art as mediums to present my work in a way that felt safe in its indirectness.
 Eventually I pieced together my first album which took me an eon to finish as I was totally skint.
 Due to my unrelenting awkwardness I had a very low key launch as part of a group art show.
 I invited no one and only performed one song twice!

-There's a little more to the story (which I'll share with you tomorrow); but I want to say if you've had similar struggles, or there's a voice in your head holding you back, there is a way through!
+There's a little more to the story (which I'll share with you a few days from now); but I want to say if you've had similar struggles, or there's a voice in your head holding you back, there is a way through!
 Though the way may be long, keep going.